Katrixerse/Disco-Bot/README.md

 If there is a problem or an error please make an issue.

-If you want to run this bot while not having the console or terminal open, use nodemon or pm2 (ex. pm2 start hammy.js)
+If you want to run this bot while not having the console or terminal open, use pm2 can install using npm install -g pm2 (ex. pm2 start start.js)